 There are few things I miss about living in Austria, but one of the biggest things is without a doubt the food.
 Austrian foods are hearty and wholesome and, although rather simple compared to other cuisines, delicious.
 If you are traveling to Vienna soon you may be wondering which Austrian foods to try during your trip.
 One thing every tour guide will tell you to try is the famous Wiener Schnitzel.
 Dang, I miss a good schnitzel, but there are literally dozens of other Austrian dishes I miss even more.

-Below we have compiled a list of 35+ Austrian foods which you may try during your visit, including my favorite Austrian desserts, and information on where to get them.
+Below we have compiled a list of 35+ Austrian foods that you may try during your visit, including my favorite Austrian desserts, and information on where to get them.
 For those of you following vegetarian and/or vegan diets, I have written up some helpful information on the bottom.

 The traditional Wiener Schnitzel is made from thin veal cutlets, breaded and fried in butter.
 Because of the prohibitive cost of veal, Schnitzel is also made from pork or chicken.
 The dish is served piping hot with a garnish of lemon and parsley.
 It’s best to squeeze a little bit of the lemon over the schnitzel.
 Popular sides are parsley potatoes, french fries, or pea rice.
 Rather than ketchup, a popular condiment is lingonberry jam.
 It may also come with a small mixed salad on the side.
-You will be able to find Wiener Schnitzel in literally every place, so don’t worry about missing out 😉 Anyway, I promised I wouldn’t talk about schnitzel is this post!
+You will be able to find Wiener Schnitzel in literally every place, so don’t worry about missing out 😉 Anyway, I promised I wouldn’t talk about schnitzel in this post!

 Austrian Foods You Can’t Miss